-- Always require a non-refundable down payment, up to 50% of the total project cost.
+- Always require a non-refundable down payment of up to 50% of the total project cost.

 - After signing an event photography contract, provide the client with a copy.

-- Photos should only be released to the client when payment is made in full.
-Use our online invoice software to bill and collect payment.
+- Photos should only be released to the client until the payment is made in full.